bjoern621/GorkbunDDNS/README.md

 + `IPV4`: Enable or disable IPv4 updates (`true` or `false`, optional, default is `true`).
 + `IPV6`: Enable or disable IPv6 updates (`true` or `false`, optional, default is `false`).
 + `MULTIPLE_RECORDS`: How to handle multiple existing DNS records (`skip` or `unify`, optional, default is `skip`)

-## Contribution
-We welcome contributions to GorkbunDDNS!
-If you would like to contribute, please follow these steps:

-Fork the repository:

-Click the "Fork" button at the top right of this page to create a copy of this repository in your GitHub account.

-Clone your fork:

-Create a new branch:

-Make your changes and commit them:

-Push to the branch:

-Create a pull request:

-Open a pull request from your forked repository on GitHub to the main repository.

-Please ensure your code follows the project's coding standards and includes appropriate tests.